katieannedavis/WebReader/README.md

 This program can read multiple languages.
 I have tested it in English, Spanish, and Korean.

+The executable is available in the dist folder.

 ## Required modules
 * Requests (pip install requests)
 * BeautifulSoup (pip install BeautifulSoup4)